manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 }

 /// <summary>
-///     Gets the inverse of the cameras transformation matrix
+///     Gets the inverse of the camera's transformation matrix
 /// </summary>
 public Matrix InverseMatrix
 {
     get
     {
-        //  If a change is detected, update matraces before
+        //  If a change is detected, update matrices before
         //  returning value
         if (_hasChanged)
         {